-Chapter 9.
+Chapter 12.
 Controlling a Build From the Command Line

-SCons provides a number of ways that allow the writer of the SConscript files to give users a great deal of control over how to run the builds.
+SCons provides a number of ways for the writer of the SConscript files to give the users who will run SCons a great deal of control over the build execution.
+The arguments that the user can specify on the command line are broken down into three types: